 Terrain: Easy and flat path.

 A wet beach landing drops you straight onto a stretch of gorgeous white coral sand, with turquoise waters lapping at the shore.
 But before you even have time to appreciate this amazing view, your attention turns to your unexpected beach companions – a colony of lazy sea lions.
 Many snooze or sunbathe together in groups, while others swim playfully in the crystal clear waters.
-Welcome to our favourite Galapagos Islands beach!
+Welcome to our favorite Galapagos Islands beach!

 Sea depths of 80ft descend along coral walls to underwater caves.
-Eagle rays, manta rays, jacks, Galapagos shark, white-tip reef sharks, and occasionally hammerheads use these areas as a cleaning and feeding station.
-Huge schools of vibrant reef fish dart back and forth amid sea lions, and sea turtles.
+Eagle rays, manta rays, jacks, Galapagos sharks, white-tip reef sharks, and occasionally hammerheads use these areas as a cleaning and feeding station.
+Huge schools of vibrant reef fish dart back and forth amid sea lions and sea turtles.
 Try to spot the unique red-lipped batfish on the sandy sea bed.